nwon24/nlp/nlp.md

 ## Gradient descent and backpropagation

-Initially, the weights and biases of a network are random, and so its output is basically guaranteed to be nonsese.
+Initially, the weights and biases of a network are random, and so its output is basically guaranteed to be nonsense.
 So how does the network learn?

 The idea is to treat the network has a function of an enormous number of variables---one for each weight and bias.
 This is because the weights and biases